Two Paths: Informal and Formal Proceedings

 The Court's Broad Jurisdiction

-The statute gives probate courts general jurisdiction over a wide range of estate-related matters.
-This includes actions to determine or quiet title to estate property, personal injury and wrongful death claims, actions to recover assets that belong to the estate, and proceedings to subject distributed property to creditor or successor claims.
+The statute gives the superior court general jurisdiction over a wide range of estate-related matters.
+This includes actions to determine or quiet title to real estate and other real property.

 The court has general jurisdiction that it may exercise in a formal proceeding in any other action or proceeding concerning succession or to which an estate, through a personal representative, may be a party.

-A.R.S. § 14-3105(C)This broad authority means most estate-related disputes can be resolved in one court rather than requiring separate lawsuits in different venues.
-For families navigating probate, this centralized jurisdiction helps keep the process manageable.
+A.R.S. § 14-3105(C)This broad authority means most estate-related disputes can be resolved in one court.
+Families do not need to file separate lawsuits in different venues for different types of claims.